eparlato/christmas-lights-kata/README.md

 ## Work plan

-Each step should be done within 30 minutes (1 pomodoro).
-The walking skeleton is bound to take more than a pomodoro.

 First version will use a light_v1 object, where the turnOn command means modify its status to ON, turnOff modifies its status to OFF, etc.
 Each end to end test will use these light_v1 objects, and will check their status property.

 Second version will use a light_v2 object, where turnOn means to increase brightness level by 1, turnOff decrease brightness by 1, etc.
 End to end tests for this version will use light_v2 objects, and will check their brightness property.

-light_v1 and light_v2 have the same methods, however their behavior is different.

-This way, I don't have to rewrite existing tests, because I write new ones using different versions of light.

 ### GOAL 1: walking skeleton